TodePond/TodePondDotCom/wikiblogarden/better-computing/synchronising-data/readme.md

 When you encounter one of these problems, don't try to figure it out. **Just ask** the user.

-Even when we're collaborating live, just ask!
+*Even when we're collaborating live, **just ask**!*

 It's like my partner says...

 > I don't like it when technology tries to think like me.
-I'd rather learn the rules of it, and solve it myself.
+I'd rather learn its rules, and solve it myself.

 <br>